davea42/tsearch-code/README.md

     #run the tests
     make check

-Overall on an ordinary 3GHz 64Bit
-machine a run takes around seven minutes.
+Overall on an ordinary 3GHz 64Bit machine a run takes around seven minutes.

-## The tsearch variants

 ## History
 I decided to implement various searches (mostly tree searches) using the traditional UNIX/Linux tsearch interface definitions as libdwarf needed a good search mechanism and a more complete one, with record deletion (dwarf_tdelete) and tree deletion (dwarf_tdestroy) as first class functions.
 Using a dwarf_ prefix to distinguish these from any libc implementation.

 The attached C code is set of five implementations of